benonymity/spotify-buddylist/README.md

 # Todo:

-- [ ] Cache API results in backend
+- [ ] Cache API results in backend to avoid DDOS
-- [ ] Save history to DB and allow seeing past activity?
+- [ ] Save history to DB and allow seeing past activity
-- [x] Add last listened time to frontend
-- [x] Github Actions to build Docker image
+- [ ] Allow following of new users from webpage